Getting Started

 $ make install

-This will build Virdant from source and then copies the binaries to $HOME/.local/virdant/bin.
+This will build Virdant from source and then copy the binaries to $HOME/.local/virdant/bin.
 Make sure that this directory is on your $PATH.

 Blinky

 Tradition dictates that the first program that is written in any programming language should be Hello, World!
-In that same spirit, here is a small design which blinks an LED on and off:
+In hardware projects, the equivalent of Hello, World! is to get an LED to blink on and off.

 1mod Top {